Saudades massacre: Stabbing

 At around 9:50 BRT on Tuesday, 4 May 2021, Fabiano Kipper Mai, an 18-year-old youth with no criminal history, rode his bicycle to the Pro-Childhood Aquarela daycare center in downtown Saudades.
 Upon entering the daycare, he began by attacking a 30-year-old teacher who, although injured, ran into a room where four children and a school employee were, in an attempt to warn her of the danger.
 Fabiano Mai then attacked the children who were in the room and the employee.
 Two girls under the age of two and the teacher who suffered the initial attack died on the spot.
 Another child and the staff member later died in the hospital.

 When the city's education secretary, Gisela Hermann, received a call reporting the case, she went to the scene and described what she saw: "We got there, a scene of terror.
 I managed to get into the school.
 There was a guy lying on the floor, but still alive, and also a dead teacher and child.
 The room was closed, they didn't let us in".

 Female employees hid the children when the killer began the attack.

 The Chapecó regional delegate, Ricardo Newton Casagrande, said that the young man entered the place and hit the victims with a katana.

 Fabiano Mai was arrested on the spot and taken in serious condition to a hospital in the neighboring city of Pinhalzinho, after trying to commit suicide by stabbing himself with the katana.

+While initial statements from the local police chief described the weapon as a katana, police forensic reports later clarified that the weapon used was a commercially sold 50 cm "Red Guardian" tactical fantasy short sword.
+In addition to the short sword, the attacker carried a set of firecrackers intended to create panic during the attack.